pydicom/deid/docs/config.md

  - [get](get.md) current fields (if you need to use them to look up replacements, etc)
  - [put](put.md) (possibly updated) identifiers back into the data, and deidentify fully.

 This document will talk about the first step of this process, how you can configure rules for the software.
+If you are interested in the command line client for these commands (and not functions) you should see [the client](client.md).

 ## Defaults
 The application does the following, by default, taking a conservative de-identification process:

- 1. All fields considered HIPAA are returned to you for inspection.
+ 1. All fields are returned to you for inspection.
  2. You can replace none or all of these fields with your identifiers of choice
  3. The data will be rewritten with your changes, and all other fields will be removed.
  4. A header field will be added that says the data has been de-identified.